 White Orchid Villa is in the traditional interior village of Pyrgos which is fast becoming the most fashionable place to be.
 The villa is high on the hill with sweeping views across the island and can sleep up to 10 in affordable luxury.

+If you really want to be in Oia with the views of the Blue Church Domes etc…then Aloia Villas are about the best value with the best reviews, with 2 bedrooms and 2 bathrooms plus a hot tub!
 For a bit of a splurge it’s hard to beat 270 Oias View, a modern 4 bedroom Villa with amazing views, or chic, stylish Armenaki who have 2-bedroom/2 bathroom apartments with infinity pools.
-Both in Oia.

 Best Santorini hotels for people with limited mobility